 - The first 15 difficulty levels are directly derived from the original game.

 This is quite a popular title in the world of ASCII games.
-This is a D&D style role-playing game.
-Since role-playing games are also known as a hack and slash, the developers included the “Hack” word in the name.
-The rules of this game are almost similar to other Dungeons, and Dragons styled games.
+This is a D&D-style role-playing game.
+Since role-playing games are also known as hack and slash, the developers included the “Hack” word in the name.
+The rules of this game are almost similar to other Dungeons and Dragons styled games.
 Some of you might think it is a challenging game in the first fight.
-But after getting used to it you will enjoy killing time with it.
+But after getting used to it, you will enjoy killing time with it.

 Gameplay Highlights of NetHack

 - This game features more than 40 randomly generated difficulty levels.